enpage/enpage/packages/sdk/INTERNALS.md

 - **Template dev environment**: This is the rending mode for template developers/designers.
 In this environment, the template is rendered client-side.

-- **Editor environment**: This is the rendering mode for the Enpage editor.
+- **Editor environment**: This is the rendering mode for the Upstart Editor.
 In this environment, the template is rendered client-side.

 - **Production environment**: This is the environment where a website is built.
 In this environment, the template is rendered server-side, generating static HTML.